projectfluent/fluent.js/docs/view.md

 view.ready.then(App.init);
 ```

-### view.languages
+### view.resolvedLanguages()

-A Promise which resolves to the array of the current user-preferred languages.
+Return a Promise which resolves to an array of the current user-preferred
+languages.
 Language objects have the following properties:

 ```javascript
 {